+- Collared white or hunter green knit, polo-style shirt with school monogram - Knit shirts may be short or long-sleeve - White Oxford, buttondown shirt with monogram is acceptable - Solid white turtlenecks under the required uniform are appropriate during cooler weather - Any undershirts must be white with no prints or logos

+SHORTS/PANTS/BELTS

-HAIR Boys' hair must I kept neat.
-Ha should not cover th top of the ears shirt collar.
-Ha must not hang in th face or eyes.
-Bang must be above th eyebrows. irgreen knit, polo-style shirt with school monogramorshirt with school monogramirKnit shirts may be short or long-sleeveISWhite Oxford, button- SHORTS/PANTS/BELTS Plain navy uniform shorts or slacks with belt loops Belts must be solid black, brown, navy, or plaid and must be visible.
-Belts are required for grades 2-8 and are recommended for younger grades.
-Shorts and pants should be straight-leg, flat front, and uniform style.
-Shorts must be no shorter than the top of the kneecap Cargo shorts and pants are not permitted.
-Shorts and pants must be worn at the natural waist.
-SHOES/SOCKS Socks must be visible in the shoe and solid navy, hunter green, black, or white in col (any type of logo manot be visible) Shoes must be predominantly white black, brown, tan, navy or natural leath colors.
-Striping and soles may be other colors as long as the shoe is mostly one of the approved colors Boots and high-top shoes are not permitted Sandals, Crocs, light up, open back, or open-toed shoes are strictly forbidden er f
+- Plain navy uniform shorts or slacks with belt loops - Belts must be solid black, brown, navy, or plaid and must be visible.
+Belts are required for grades 2-8 and are recommended for younger grades. - Shorts and pants should be straight-leg, flat front, and uniform style. - Shorts must be no shorter than the top of the kneecap - Cargo shorts and pants are not permitted. - Shorts and pants must be worn at the natural waist.

+SHOES/SOCKS

+- Socks must be visible in the shoe and solid navy, hunter green, black, or white in color (any type of logo may not be visible) - Shoes must be predominantly white, black, brown, tan, navy or natural leather colors.
+Striping and soles may be other colors as long as the shoe is mostly one of the approved colors - Boots and high-top shoes are not permitted - Sandals, Crocs, lightup, open back, or open-toed shoes are strictly forbidden